 Processing data involves any activity that involves the use of personal data.
-This includes but is not limited to: obtaining, recording or holding data or carrying out any operation or set of operations on that data such as organisation, amending, retrieving, using, disclosing, erasing or destroying it.
+This includes but is not limited to: obtaining recording or holding data or carrying out any operation or set of operations on limited to: obtaining, recording or holding data or carrying out any operation or set of operations on that data such as organisation, amending, retrieving, using, disclosing, erasing or destroying it.

 Processing also includes transmitting or transferring personal data to third parties.